 In 2017, the World Health Assembly, the decision-making body of the World Health Organisation (WHO), adopted a resolution to improve the prevention, diagnosis and management of sepsis.

 This resolution marked a new era in our fight against sepsis.
-All 194 member states of the United Nations will now need to develop national action plans against the condition, which is one of our most prolific killers.
+All 194 member states of the United Nations are urged to develop national action plans against the condition, which is responsible for 1 in 5 lives lost worldwide.